May 8, 2025

 Stanford Medical School Acceptance Rate

 As one of the top medical schools in the country, it’s no surprise that Stanford’s admission rate is low.
-In the 2024 admissions cycle, Stanford School of Medicine’s acceptance rate was 1.01%.
+Stanford School of Medicine’s acceptance rate is 1.04%

 While this number is low, don’t be discouraged.
 A stellar, well-edited application always boosts your chances of admission.